juutadei/Catch-With-The-Ball/README.md

 Jogo Final/Catch-With-The-Ball - there is a .exe file where you can just download and play.

 The only controls are the arrow keys on the keyboard.
-R - Restarts the game.
+R - Restart the game.
-Esc - Exits the game.
+Esc - Exit the game.